 Vitamix usually creates their blenders with two main points in check- to perform and last.
 It’s no surprise to find someone who still has a working 5000-Series that she bought in the late 1990s when the lineup was a hit.
 Even so, this model is no longer in the production after the maker replaced it with another high-end classic top-seller, Vitamix 5200.

 In any case, many trust Vitamix as a reputed brand and provider who keeps to their promises.
 The brand usually offers extended warranty than most companies and as per other reviewers, they often stand true to its fulfillment.

-Blendtec is the closest rival of Vitamix.
+Blendtec total classic is the closest rival of Vitamix.
 We surely can’t say enough great things about the brand and its consistency in innovation.
 From one of the top stories, the Utah-based blender company was successful in a Patent infringement suit that involved Vitamix.

 Similarly, Blendtec offers top-grade and long-lasting appliances.
 They have a wide range of products to choose from, both for residential and commercial use.
 Furthermore, the maker relies on an exclusive blade assembly that blends with much gust as in their marketing video series, “Will it Blend”.

 Needless to say, though, Blendtec is not as famous as its rival, Vitamix.
 But their products are pretty advanced in tech, including features like the SmartBend and touchscreen technology.